ryuta46/vscode-multi-command/README.md

 ## Features

 * create command sequence as one command and bind a key.
-* set interval between each command execution
+* set interval between each command execution.

 ## Extension Settings